Light meals & Appetisers

 Nostalgia is a strange thing and it was only my time spent at the Fat Duck that really made me appreciate the link between nostalgia and food.
 Although I live in UK now, I am from Cape Town and grew up in Johannesburg.
 Winters were bitterly cold in Joeys, and there was no such thing as central heating to help you through those months.
 Soups were standard and my favourite one was a creamy tomato soup my mother made (from a packet!).
 I attempted a homemade one the other day and was delighted that it was just how I remember (even better that I knew exactly what went into it).
 Its a hefty 9.8g carbs per cup, but worth it since its so filling and moreish.
 I used the gluten-free Knorr chicken stock pots, but you can use your own homemade chicken broth for an even cleaner soup.

 Need a pretty-looking appetiser in a hurry?
-These little domes are made from seasoned cream cheese and wrapped in smoked salmon.
-To achieve the cute ‘dome’ shape, I simply created them using lined mini pudding (dariole) moulds, then tipped them out upside down.
-They can also be made ahead of time, then popped out just before serving.
+These little domes are simply made using seasoned cream cheese wrapped in smoked salmon.
+To achieve the cute ‘dome’ shape, I shaped them using clingfilm-lined mini pudding (dariole) moulds, then tipped them out upside down before serving, making them an ideal ‘make-ahead’ appetiser.
 Try these with slices of toasted Quick Chia Keto Bread* for a lovely, fresh appetiser for four people.

 I have worked so hard to make keto bread… and let me tell you, its not easy!
 This one is loosely based on the 90-second microwave bread I feature (its a fantastic recipe and I get loads of awesome feedback on it).
 The only issue is that that recipe needs a very specific Tupperware-size to make it and THIS one doesn’t.
 It requires only a bread baking tin (mine was 18 x 9cm / 7-in x 3.5-in) and I feel like I have a real winner with this one!
 I liken this bread to what I remember rye bread being.
 Its fairly dense, makes a smallish loaf – and really delivers on flavour!

 There are many nights where Funnyman and I sit and brainstorm new dishes to create for the blog.
 I only feature dishes on this blog that we LOVE to eat and WANT to eat, so please forgive me if there aren’t many“10-minute-minimum-effort-meals” because that’s not the kind of cooking I like to do.
 I love being in my kitchen and I love experimenting with ingredients in my pantry!
 As a chef, I know ingredients need to be respected and cooked in a way that will make them shine.
-As a blogger, this is where I love to get stuck in because I love a challenge (see my community group on Facebook called Keto Recipes for Foodies).
-Anyway, back to the post, Funnyman and I were recently reminiscing about our trip to Cozumel, and he firmly instructed me to make keto jalapeño poppers.
-So I did….
+As a low carb blogger, this is where I love to get stuck in because I love a challenge.
+We were recently reminiscing about our trip to Cozumel, he firmly instructed me to make keto jalapeño poppers.
+So I did…

 I know, I know …. how flipping cute is this breakfast?
 I bought several mini cast-iron pans (13cm / 5-in diameter) just so that I can make this breakfast for house guests.
 My version of Shakshuka is super simple: the cooked tomatoes are spiced with ground cumin, cayenne and smoked paprika, then an egg is cracked into the centre and baked to perfection.
 To finish, I used smoked sea salt flakes to season.
 TIP: These would be great served with my Keto Breakfast Muffins.
 Enjoy your brunch!